 Depot & Arsenal Executive Leadership Program (DAELP)

-DAELP is an executive development program serving the commanders and senior civilian leaders of our Nation’s Depot and Arsenal facilities, focused at the O-6 or civilian-equivalent career level (O-5 by exception).
-The U.S. Army Materiel Command (AMC) identified the need for this program and established it at the University of North Carolina at Chapel Hill in 2003.
-DAELP is administered by the Institute for Defense and Business (IDB) and delivered in partnership with the UNC Kenan-Flagler Business School, which issues a certificate upon program completion.
-The ninth cohort of DAELP graduated May 17, 2012.
-The tenth cohort is set to begin pre-residency collaboration on August 13, 2012 with the first residency beginning in September.
+DAELP is an executive development program serving the commanders and senior civilian leaders of the Nation’s Depot and Arsenal facilities, focused at the O-6 and civilian-equivalent career level (O-5 by exception).
+DAELP is administered at the University of North Carolina at Chapel Hill (UNC) by the Institute for Defense and Business (IDB) and delivered in partnership with the UNC Kenan-Flagler Business School.
+The twelfth cohort will graduate May 19, 2016.
+The thirteenth corhort is set to begin in October 2016.

-Additionally, each DAELP participant completes a Lean, Six Sigma Champion Certification program delivered by North Carolina State University with in-residence and online instruction as an integral part of the DAELP curriculum.
+Additionally, each DAELP participant completes a Lean Six Sigma Champion Certification program delivered by North Carolina State University with in-residence and online instruction as an integral part of the DAELP curriculum.

 |Connect with IDB on LinkedIn, Facebook, and Twitter.